wolf81/bin-serde-lua/README.md

 writer.writeUInt8(5) -- 8-bit unsigned int
 writer.writeUInt32(324) -- 32-bit unsigned int
 writer.writeUInt64(644423) -- 64-bit unsigned int
-writer.writeUVarint(12) -- variable sized int
-writer.writeFloat(5.3324) -- 32-bit float
+writer.writeUVarint(12) -- unsigned int of variable size writer.writeFloat(5.3324) -- 32-bit float
 writer.writeString("apple") -- string
-writer.writeUVarint(7757784722LL) -- add LL annotation for numbers larger than 4 bytes
+writer.writeUVarint(7757784722LL) -- add LL annotation for large unsigned integers (5+ bytes)

--- numbers greater than 6 bytes will raise an error
+-- numbers larger than 6 bytes are not supported and will raise an error
 ```

 In order to read, create an instance of the reader and use it as such: